 OPTION 1: Ask your doctor to send an electronic prescription (eRx) to CVS Caremark Mail Service Pharmacy.
 It needs to be a prescription for a 90-day supply of your maintenance medication.

 OPTION 2: Sign in or register at Caremark.com.
 Select Prescriptions from the navigation bar.
 From the drop-down menu, select Request a New Prescription.
 Search for your drug name and strength, add to your cart by selecting Request a New Prescription, and complete your order.

-OPTION 3: If you can’t contact your doctor and you’re not able to register at Caremark.com, we can contact your doctor for you.
+OPTION 3, FOR URGENT REQUESTS ONLY: If you can’t contact your doctor and you’re not able to register at Caremark.com, we can contact your doctor for you.
 To start this process, complete the Start Mail Service request form.

 - Get 1- 2-day free Rx home delivery from CVS Pharmacy

-CVS Pharmacy is waiving charges for home delivery of prescription medications during the COVID-19 outbreak.
+CVS Pharmacy is waiving charges for home delivery of eligible maintenance and acute prescription medications.
+Free 1- to 2-day Rx delivery via USPS has been extended through June 30, 2020.
 Visit CVS.com to set up free 1- to 2-day Rx home delivery.

 - Ask your pharmacy about home delivery options

 Many retail pharmacies are offering home delivery service.
 Check with your pharmacy to find out if they offer home delivery and whether there are delivery fees.